 Component Description Reference Image Possible Sources Microcontroller Microcontrollers are programmable chips that can be used as the "brains" of an experiment to automate simple tasks by receiving data (input) and sending data (output).
 You can think of a microcontroller almost like a mini computer.
 They perform repetitive functions and can be programmed to interact with the components below to build out your experiment.
-(A simple example could be a microcontroller programmed to receive data from a temperature sensor and to tell a fan motor to turn on if the temperature goes above a certain value.)
-Adafruit Metro M4 Arduino Uno Metro M4 Source 2 Metro M4 Source 3 Metro M4 Source 3 Arduino Uno Source 1 Arduino Uno Source 2 Arduino Uno Source 3
+(A simple example could be a microcontroller Adafruit Metro M4 Metro M4 Source 1 Metro M4 Source 2 Metro M4 Source 3 programmed to receive data from a temperature sensor and to tell a fan motor to turn on if the temperature goes above a certain value.)
+Adafruit Feather M4 Express Feather M4 Source 1 Feather M4 Source 2 Feather M4 Source 3

-Data Capture Experiments that are designed to collect data will require an additional device to store, or log, information as text so it can be retrieved and analyzed following a successful flight.
+Data Capture Experiments that are designed to collect data will require an additional device to store, or log, information as text so it can be retrieved THE PARTY OF THE P MicroSD Board Source 1 MicroSD Board Source 2 and analyzed following a successful flight.
 SD and MicroSD card readers are well suited for this task.
-These external storage devices connect to a microcontroller allowing the controller to write data as text to files stored on the removable SD cards.
-Some development microcontrollers have built-in card readers but most will need a second board, or "shield" dedicated to data storage.
+These external storage devices connect to a microcontroller, allowing the controller to write data as text to files stored on the removable SD cards.
+Some development Adafruit MicroSD Card Breakout Board MicroSD Board Source 3 Open Log Source 1 microcontrollers have built-in card readers, but most will need a second board, or "shield," dedicated to data storage.
+Data Logger Open Log Source 2 Sol Shr Sol Shr Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol Sol SPI Flash SD Card Source 1 SPI Flash SD Card Source 2 SPI Flash SD Card Source 3 Adafruit SPI Flash SD Card - XTSD 512 MB or torque.

-Adafruit MicroSD Card Breakout Board

-MicroSD Board Source 1

-MicroSD Board Source 2

-MicroSD Board Source 3

-Data Logger

-Open Log Source 2 Open Log Source 3

-Adafruit SPI Flash SD Card -XTSD 512 MB

-SPI Flash SD Card Source 1

-SPI Flash SD Card Source 2

-SPI Flash SD Card Source 3

-Motion Components DC Motors Component that converts electricity into rotational mechanical energy.
-Motors can be selected to automate tasks using a certain speed or torque.
 Some motors need to be geared to provide higher torque at lower speeds.
 It is recommended that any DC motors be wired into a motor driver (see Electronic Hardware) rather than directly into the microcontroller to protect your microcontroller from current overdraw or backflow.

+Motion Components Direct Current (DC) Component that converts electricity into rotational mechanical energy.
+Motors can be Motors selected to automate tasks using a certain speed

+DC Motor

+Gearbox Motor

-DC Motor Gearbox Motor DC Motor Source 1 DC Motor Source 2 Gearbox Motor Source 1 Gearbox Motor Source 2 Gearbox Motor Source 3 DC Motor in Servo Body DC Motor in Servo Body Source 1 DC Motor in Servo Body Source 2 High Torque Motor with Gearbox High Torque Motor Source 1 High Torque Motor Source 2 High Torque Motor Source 3
+Gearbox Motor Source 1 Gearbox Motor Source 2

+DC Motor Source 1

+DC Motor Source 2

+Gearbox Motor Source 3

+DC Motor in Servo Body

+DC Motor in Servo Body Source 1

+DC Motor in Servo Body Source 2

+High Torque Motor with Gearbox

+High Torque Motor Source 1 High Torque Motor Source 2 High Torque Motor Source 3